snyssen/infra-snyssen.be/README.md

 ## Playbooks descriptions

 Playbooks follow the `<context>-<action>.yml` filename scheme.
 As such, they are ordered by context.
-For each demonstrated command, parts in `[]` are optional, additional variables, and comma separated list in `{}` indicate possible values for such variables (where applicable).
+For each demonstrated command, additional variables are added in json format, with `|` for separating possible values (when applicable).

 For each playbook, multiple environments are available and should be configured for your use case.
 Environments are defined as inventory files in `/hosts`.
 There are currently 3 environments:
 - dev: Should be used with vagrant for development.